triangle-man/intro-to-cellular-talk/introduction-to-cellular.md

 FIXME: Story of Ptolemaic epicycles (AD 100 ish) vs. Newton's laws (late 1600s) resulting in Keplerian motion (early 1610-1620s)

+Spreadsheet programmers start with numbers.
+They organise these into tables, then they apply certain operations.
+At no time do they need to worry about names, although they can add names if they wish.

 </div>